 Pursuing advancement in social work

-The advanced standing program MSW program is for students who have a Bachelor of Social Work degree from a social work program accredited by the Council on Social Work Education.
-This option involves a total of 34 graduate credit hours, which includes one field practicum placement in the community during the student's last semester.
+The advanced standing program involves a total of 34 graduate credit hours, which includes one field practicum placement in the community during the student's last semester.

 The full-time option typically takes one calendar year to complete; you will begin courses in the summer term of the year you are accepted.
-The full-time option is available at both the Springfield and Joplin campuses.
+The full-time option is available at the Springfield campus.

 You are required to meet with your advisor when scheduling classes.